Manishearth/rust-gc/README.md

 // now, `Gc<Foo>` may be used
 ```

-> NOTE: Finalize is automatically implemented on all types when the `nightly`
-> feature is enabled through specialization.

 `Finalize` may also be implemented directly on the struct, in order to add custom finalizer behavior:

 ```rust